• Skip to primary navigation

 Jump to Recipe Print Recipe

-A bowl of potato salad garnished with parsley.
+A bowl of potato salad garnished with fresh parsley.

 Why you will love this recipe:

-• Red potatoes - red potatoes form the base of this delicious dairy free potato salad.
-I left the skin on for the added vitamins and minerals but you could easily remove the skins and peel the potatoes if you prefer.
+• Red potatoes - form the base of this delicious dairy-free potato salad.
+I left the skin on for the added vitamins and minerals but you could remove the skins if you prefer.
+If you don't have red potatoes you can use other types of potatoes such as Russet or Yukon Gold potatoes.

-• Eggs - this gives the salad a nice flavour and boost of protein.
+• Eggs - these give the gluten-free potato salad a nice flavour and boost of protein.

-• Bacon - cooked bacon adds a salty crunch that gives this salad extra protein, flavour and texture.
-I recommend using sugar free bacon.
+• Bacon - cooked bacon adds a delicious salty flavour and so much crunch.
+I recommend using sugar free and nitrate free bacon if you can find it.

-• Mayonnaise - mayo forms the base of the delicious creamy dressing on this salad.
-You can either make your own mayo, or buy a store bought one.
-Just be sure any brand you buy is made with Whole30 compliant ingredients.
+• Mayonnaise - forms the base of the delicious creamy dressing.
+You can either make your own mayo, or use a store bought one.

 Variations and add ins:

-• If you don't like bacon, simply leave it out of the recipe.
+• If you don't like bacon: leave it out of the recipe.

 • Add fresh herbs such a parsley, dill, basil, chives, or thyme to give it a different flavour.

-A bowl of creamy potato salad garnished with fresh parsley.
+A bowl of potato salad garnished with fresh parsley and chopped green onion.

 Do you have to peel potatoes for potato salad?